prashantplusplus/boidArmy/README.md

 The Boids follow 3 simple rules:

 - Alignment - steer towards the average heading of local flockmates
-- Cohesion - steer to avoid crowding local flockmates
+- Cohesion - steer to move toward the average position of local flockmates
 - Seperation - steer to avoid crowding local flockmates